-Horizon: Zero Dawn is beautiful to look at and often times moving art.
+Horizon Zero Dawn is beautiful to look at and oftentimes moving art.
 Guerilla Games’ attention to detail in the world showcases the PlayStation 4’s capabilities in spades, and doubly so on the PlayStation 4 Pro – the system I reviewed this title with.
 The 30 fps cap is consistent and dips rarely creating a smooth ride through all the chaos the world can throw at you.
-Expect to see a bump when the game launches as there will be a small day one patch that brings a Performance mode that will smooth framerates and deliver higher visual fidelity.
+Expect to see a bump when the game launches as there will be a small day-one patch that brings a Performance mode that will smooth framerates and deliver higher visual fidelity.

 This is in addition to exploring the lands, cleaning out bandit outposts, clearing out Hunting Lodge trials that gift you rewards for completion, climbing Tallnecks to get a scope of the land around you, and more.
-Th sheer amount of content will keep you busy for closer to 50 hours for full completion.
+The sheer amount of content will keep you busy for closer to 50 hours for full completion.

-If you’re the type of gamer to get lost in a world, this immersive world will pull you in and keep you going for quite some time, exploring the environments, the day and night cycle, Guerilla creates a magical world for gamers to explore, often times making you feel competent as Aloy as she fights, hunts and crafts her way through obstacles.
+If you’re the type of gamer to get lost in a world, this immersive world will pull you in and keep you going for quite some time, exploring the environments, the day and night cycle, Guerilla creates a magical world for gamers to explore, oftentimes making you feel competent as Aloy as she fights, hunts and crafts her way through obstacles.

-Crafting is thoroughly joyful on-the-fly experience often providing the second wind needed to push on through a Sawtooth, Snapmaw, or Ravager.
-Crafting also goes hand in hand with Horizon: Zero Dawn’s version of detective mode, an item Aloy owns that is called a “focus,” a Bluetooth-like device she wears that can do many things; chief among this the ability to scan machines for weak spots, follow a target’s path, and more.
+Crafting is a thoroughly joyful on-the-fly experience often providing the second wind needed to push on through a Sawtooth, Snapmaw, or Ravager.
+Crafting also goes hand in hand with Horizon Zero Dawn’s version of detective mode, an item Aloy owns that is called a “focus,” a Bluetooth-like device she wears that can do many things; chief among this is the ability to scan machines for weak spots, follow a target’s path, and more.

-Each of the fantastic beasts you’ll encounter is their own land to encounter them in and each has their own patterns they follow, weaknesses to exploit and attacks to learn and counter.
+Each of the fantastic beasts you’ll encounter in their own land to encounter them in and each has their own patterns they follow, weaknesses to exploit and attacks to learn and counter.
 At the beginning of the game, Aloy has her bow and arrow and spear – and while these are going to help keep Aloy safe in a pinch, it’s how you react to enemies as each encounter requires some thoughtful planning in approach.

 These encounters build experience for Aloy and as she grows stronger so do her abilities through earned skill points.
 From three different skill trees, Aloy grows to be an indomitable hunter-warrior.
 Through three different branches – Prowler, Brave, and Forager – Aloy unlocks skills and perks that allow for abilities such as override, allowing for you to pit beasts against each other, concentrate, which allows you to slow down time when aiming; creating new ways to face against the wild beasts and humans alike.

-Horizon: Zero Dawn might feel like a familiar romp through an open-world setting, but what Guerilla Games does with the established formula, is what really sets Horizon: Zero Dawn as a compelling, engaging, and entertaining game.
+Horizon Zero Dawn might feel like a familiar romp through an open-world setting, but what Guerilla Games does with the established formula, is what really sets Horizon: Zero Dawn as a compelling, engaging, and entertaining game.
 Combat feels fluid, Aloy moves swiftly, and everything meshes well together providing a premium experience.
 Guerilla Games has crafted their strongest title in the library and I can’t find myself wanting to leave the world they’ve created.
 You walk away from Horizon: Zero Dawn feeling satisfied, it is a technical marvel for both Guerilla Games and PlayStation.